kijanawoodard/Blog/src/Blog.Web/Content/posts/building-blog.markdown

 For CSS, I could have gone with [Twitter Bootstrap] or [Foundation], but when I was making my decision, they seemed pretty heavy weight for a blog.
 [Kube] plus [Font Awesome] seem to be doing quite well.

+###Speed
 I was going for speed as well.
 I wanted page onload to be under 250ms.
 I was stoked when it was clocking in around 50ms.....until I added [Disqus] and [Gist].
 The pops me to ~400ms, but I'll live with that for the features of Disqus.
 That fact may kill gists for me though. ;-)

+###Markdown
 I've wondered what it would be like to write in [Markdown].
 I have to say, having written these posts once in html having fought with the editor, writing in Markdown is very nice.
 It flows quite naturally.
 I like the [use of labels for links][markdown links].
-It makes it easy to refer to the same link many times in a document and you cna have a nice bibliography.
+It makes it easy to refer to the same link many times in a document and you can have a nice bibliography.
 Check out [the raw source of this post][this post raw].

+###No DB?
+Where are the posts?
+The posts are Markdown, so they are in the [content folder][my posts].
+The [meta data for posts][post meta] are in classes.
+I have just enough infrastructure there to post into the future.
+I nixed some code about putting posts in "active status".
+Pure YGANI.

+I also didn't want a formula for the Slug.
+I wanted to tweak the slug, title, and file name without having to think about the output of a method somewhere.
+I also avoided a base class since I just describe the shape of the class.
+I created a [ReSharper live template][r# templates] to output a new class and I fill in the details.
+Works well.

+Now I'm giving up the ability to "blog on the go".
+In reality, that never happened with my WordPress blog.
+Writing blog posts takes hours, for me anyway.
+But, I could always edit directly on GitHub and push to production if I wanted.

+###IoC
+Yes.
+I actually typed IoC.
+I've been so negative on IoC lately, I wanted to give it a try again.
+I wanted to use it in a minimal way where it could provide value rather than blindly using it everywhere.

+I actually setup some [interfaces in the project][core]. *gasp*

+I wanted posts to follow the [Open/Closed principle][solid] and have the ability to create a new blog post and have it be picked up by the infrastructure automatically without modifying some particular class.
+When [`FilteredPostValult.cs`][post vault] gets instantiated by the container, all the posts are there.
+That bit of magic is accomplished by [this line of code][post magic].

+I decided to use [Autofac] since I hadn't tried that one before.
+It works fine IMO and there are nuget packages to get all the bits you need.

 ###Don't Fight the Framework
 MVC 4 doesn't add trailing slashes to routes.
 For consistency, your routes should always end the same way.
 On my old wordpress blog, there was a trailing slash.
 I added a [url rewrite rule][ruslany] to the [web.config][urlrewrite] to redirect to the canonical form.
 I also normalized to lower case and to a non-www host name.